shelby-moore/multi-tenant-cluster/bootstrapping/charts/tenant/README.md

 A CiliumNetworkPolicy is applied to the entire tenant namespace that denies all ingress and egress by default, _except_ for egress to KubeDNS.
 A Kyverno policy is setup for the namespace the prevents this network policy from being modified, except for by cluster admins.

 All tenant workloads should create their own CiliumNetworkPolicy if additional ingress/egress rules are required.
 A Kyverno policy prevents workload policies from allowing ingress/egress to/from other namespaces.
+Another Kyverno policy prevents tenant workloads from using `hostNetwork`, as the tenant namespace CiliumNetworkPolicy would not apply to these workloads.

 ## Resource Quota